 So, here's the answers to a lot of basic dog care questions I had when I was a newbie pet parent.

-You need a good basic dog care routine to keep your dog healthy, happy, and out of the vets.
-But do you know what to look for, when and how?
-Well, Here is a schedule that gives you just that.
+First thing I found is that you need a good basic dog care routine to keep your dog healthy, happy, and out of the vets.
+I found the best way to do that is to stick to a schedule of what to look for, when, and how.

 |Clean teeth||Check skin for sores||Check ears||Vet visit|